Varanus zugorum

 Varanus zugorum, also known commonly as the silver monitor or Zugs' monitor, is a species of monitor lizard in the family Varanidae.
-The species is endemic to the island of Halmahera in the Moluccas, in Indonesia.
+The species is endemic to the island of Halmahera in the Moluccas, in Indonesia.The only known specimen of this species was a juvenile collected in 1980.

 Etymology

 The specific name, zugorum (genitive, plural), is in honor of American herpetologist George R. Zug and his wife Patricia.

 Geographic range

 V. zugorum is only known with certainty from its type locality in the vicinity of Jailolo.
 Reasonably reliable local eyewitness accounts exist from Akesahu (lower western side of Kao Bay) and Labi Labi (northeast Halmahera).

 Taxonomy

 Zugs' monitor was described from a juvenile museum specimen originally labeled as Varanus indicus.
 At least one or two specimens resembling the type specimen and generally agreed to represent this species have been imported at various times for the pet trade.
 Other than this however, the species is unknown.
 Its habits are unknown as it has not been observed in the wild and is rarely seen even by natives.